Measure the Specific Gravity of a Battery

 The electrolyte in a fully charged battery is usually 1.23 times as heavy as an equal volume of pure water when both liquids are at the same temperature.
 The battery electrolyte would, therefore be described as having a specific gravity of 1.230 meaning that its weight is 1.230 times the weight of pure water.

-When the battery discharges the Sulphuric acid in the electrolyte combines with the plates and the remaining electrolyte becomes lighter in weight.
+When the battery discharges the Sulphuric acid in the electrolyte combined with the plates and the remaining electrolyte becomes lighter in weight.
 By determining the relative weight of the electrolyte we can tell how much acid has combined with the plates and, therefore, estimate how much electrical energy is still left in the battery.
-However the actual weighting of the electrolyte would be inconvenient, so an instrument called the Hydrometer is used.
+But the actual weighting of the electrolyte would be inconvenient, so an instrument called the Hydrometer is used.

 The specific gravity of the electrolytes carries with temperature.
 It decreases with the increase in temperature.
 Thus, the specific gravity is always mentioned in the specific standard temperature, which is usually 15 degrees Celsius.
 If the reading is taken at a different temperature, it is correct for 15 degrees Celsius.
 Usually, 18 points are added for every 25^0 C excesses of temperature above 15^0 C, and the same number is subtracted for every 25^0C reduction of temperature below 15^0C.